ANAHEIM – It will be their longest and most arduous road trip of the season.

 “It's a good measuring stick for us,” said Joffrey Lupul, securing his team's 13th win since Jan.
 12 with the overtime winner against Philadelphia over the weekend.

 Two times a Duck himself, Lupul and the Leafs will start their grueling sprint through the California triangle with a Monday date in Anaheim.
-Almost unbeatable at home – they went 22 games before losing their first game in regulation at the Honda Center – no team has been better this season than the league-best Ducks, who square off with Randy Carlyle, their former bench boss, for the first time since his dismissal in Dec.
+Almost unbeatable at home – they went 22 games before losing their first game in regulation at the Honda Center – only the Blues have been better this season than the league-best Ducks, who square off with Randy Carlyle, their former bench boss, for the first time since his dismissal in Dec.
 2011.

 From SoCal to NorCal, the Leafs get right back at it a day later in San Jose.
-Just a smidge behind the Ducks and Blues for tops in the NHL, the Sharks – like the Ducks – are dominant at home.
+Just a smidge behind the Ducks, Blackhawks and Blues for tops in the West, the Sharks – like the Ducks – are dominant at home.
 They've lost just four times in regulation at the SAP Center and are amongst the top defensive teams in the league this season.

 Following that hearty challenge the Leafs will conclude their stay in Cali opposite a stingy Kings team that's won seven straight and gives up fewer goals than any other team.
 It'll be the first visit to Staples Center for Jonathan Bernier since he was dealt to Toronto last summer.